 As the name implies, you must have given the gifts voluntarily without receiving material benefit or advantage.
-This means you can’t claim items such as raffle tickets and fundraising dinners.
+This means you can’t claim items such as raffle tickets or fundraising dinners.

-Tools and equipment such as computers, furniture and phones used for work purposes are claimable, either immediately or over a period of time (via depreciation of the asset).
+Tools and equipment such as computers, furniture and phones used for work purposes may be claimable, either immediately or over a period of time (via depreciation of the asset).

-You can also claim for costs incurred from running your home office, including heating, lighting, repairs and cleaning if some of your work is from home.
+You may also claim for costs incurred from running your home office, including heating, lighting, repairs and cleaning if some of your work is from home.
 But make sure you’re only claiming the work-related portion and not the portion for private use.
-If in doubt, speak to a trusted tax adviser.
+If in doubt, speak to an independent tax adviser.

 You may have received interest payments on your savings, dividends from your investments in shares, rental payments from an investment property, or some other type of investment income.

-If so, you may be able to claim for costs related to producing these incomes, such as account-keeping fees and interest charged on money borrowed to buy stocks or rental properties.
+If so, you may be able to claim for costs related to producing this income, such as account-keeping fees and interest charged on money borrowed to buy stocks or rental properties.

-Money paid to seek advice on changing the mix of your investment can also be claimable.
+Money paid to seek advice on changing the mix of your investment may also be claimable.

 If you enrol in eligible education courses and your study is work-related, you may be able to claim a deduction.
-Take note of the conditions you must meet and the types of expenses you can claim for this.
+Please refer to the ATO site for the conditions you must meet and the types of expenses you can claim for this.

-There are a few other things you may be able to claim back on as well that are also considered deductible expenses.
+There are a few other things you may be able to claim that are also considered deductible expenses.